adrianorsouza/release-task/README.md

 ### Adding custom tasks

-Tasks are function that do something and return a Promise, by default there are 4 tasks setup, but it's possible to create your own task to run after the default tasks are completed.
+Tasks are functions that do something and return a Promise, by default there are four defined tasks already defined, but it's possible to create your own custom task to run after the default tasks gets completed.

-Tasks are queued, in order to executed each step without missing something on the way, i.e commit a file without changelog content being updated.
+Task queued, in order to get executed each step without missing something on the way, i.e commit a file without changelog content being updated.
 So because of this we run tasks as an array of functions in series using [run-series](https://github.com/feross/run-series).